nicolas-angarita/churn_classification_project/README.md

 ## Next Steps

 - Figure out why month to month and fiber optic customers are churning at such a high rate.
-- Consider adding different hyperparameters to models.
+- Consider adding different hyperparameters to models for better results.